Nick-Pillsbury/RCOS-Cilium/Cluster-testing/Network.md

 4. **Chek Node Status:**

-   A. Make sure pod are running(iperf-client and ierpf-server status should be RUNNING).
+   A. Make sure all pods are running(iperf-client and ierpf-server status should be RUNNING).
    ```
    kubectl get pods
    ```